 - The Medic's Super Nailgun is better.
 It, again oddly, resembles a Tommy gun.

 - The Nail gun was for a long time going to be the Scout's primary weapons in Team Fortress 2 as well (it was even featured in one of the trailers), but was replaced with the Scattergun; this is referenced in how Dispensers seems to have a nail belt hanging out of them.
-It's been made into a custom skin for the pistol, but it only affects how it looks.

 - Manhunt: The Skinz gang is armed with nail guns.